GEP Supports ‘Fair Share to End

 - Our GEPSI India team works with Happy Feet Home hospice for children suffering from life-threatening illnesses

-- Twenty-two GEPpers from our Hyderabad office ran a 5K/10K on 22nd January 2017, as part of a GEPSI sponsored fundraising event to support Seva Bharathi’s “Kishori Vikas” ― a program designed to educate and empower adolescent girl children in slums
+- Twenty-two GEPpers from our Hyderabad office ran a 5K/10K as part of a GEPSI sponsored fundraising event to support Seva Bharathi’s “Kishori Vikas” ― a program designed to educate and empower adolescent girl children in slums

-- GEPSI Prague works with the children in Motol Hospital, most recently organizing a theater show for the children in the oncological department
+- GEPSI Prague works with the children in Motol Hospital, most recently organizing a theater show for the children in the oncology department

-- GEPSI also works with FFCON (facility for children of foreign nationals), spending free time with the kids and planning activities like picnics, ice skating, and cinema visits.
+- GEPSI also works with the Facility for Children of Foreign Nationals (FFCON), spending free time with the kids and planning activities like picnics, ice skating, and cinema visits.
 GEPSI Prague also regularly donates clothes, shoes and other accessories to the facility ― most used as birthday and Christmas presents for the children

 - Our Prague GEPpers also helped refurbish a local animal shelter.
 We did some gardening as well as cleaned windows for the owner of the facility.
 In addition to the physical help, we provided the shelter with food and equipment for daily maintenance